geoschem/GCHP/docs/source/user-guide/running.rst

 :literal:`gchp.YYYYMMDD_HHmmSSz.log`.
 The HEMCO log output is also included in this file.

+.. _running_gchp_batch:

 Run as batch job
 ----------------

 Batch job run scripts will vary based on what job scheduler you have available.
 We offer a template batch job run script in the :file:`runScriptSamples` subdirectory called :file:`gchp.batch_job.sh`.
 This file contains examples for 3 types of job scheduler: SLURM, LSF, and PBS.
 You may copy and adapt this file for your system and preferences as needed.

 At the top of all batch job scripts are configurable run settings.
 Most critically are requested # cores, # nodes, time, and